heizerbalazs/math_expression_evaluator/README.md

 Write a script that excepts two inputs:
 - an arbitrary mathematical expression as a string
-- value(s) to evaluate the xpression at
+- value(s) to evaluate the expression at

 and outputs the result or an error if the expression is invalid.